pushkar100/notes-system-design/7-Toolkit-for-solving-system-design.md

 **Example**: short url, long url, user (the one creating them)

 **Note**: DO NOT list the entire data model just yet!
 (Ex: No `id` or `user_id` and other attributes, just the names)

+Here is the "Noun Extraction applied to a Rate Limiter:
+1. The Story Sentence: "A Client makes a request to a specific API Route; the system checks a Rule and updates the current Counter."
+2. The Extracted Entities:

+- Client (The Identity): Who are we limiting?
+- Fields: user_id, ip_address, api_key.
+- Rule (The Configuration): What is the limit?
+- Fields: route_path (e.g., /login), max_requests, window_size_seconds.
+- Counter (The State): How many have they used?
+- Fields: client_id, current_count, window_start_timestamp

 ## Designing our API